fohrloop/wakepy/docs/source/index.md

 Wakepy is a package with an Python API and a CLI tool for *keeping a system awake*.
 Namely:

 ⌛ **Keeping CPU awake**:  For long running tasks.
 Inhibit the automatic, timer based sleep or suspend action, but allow screenlock and screensaver turning on and monitor turning off.
-(See: [keep.running](#keep-running-mode))
+(See: <a href="https://wakepy.readthedocs.io/stable/modes.html#keep-running-mode">keep.running</a>)

 🖥️ **Keeping screen awake**:  For long running tasks which require also the screen on and screenlock and screensaver inhibited.
-(See: [keep.presenting](#keep-presenting-mode))
+(See: <a href="https://wakepy.readthedocs.io/stable/modes.html#keep-presenting-mode">keep.presenting</a>)

 ## Supported platforms

-Wakepy may keep the following systems awake. ⌛: [keep.running](#keep-running-mode) mode, 🖥️:[keep.presenting](#keep-presenting-mode) mode.
+Wakepy may keep the following systems awake. ⌛: <a href="https://wakepy.readthedocs.io/stable/modes.html#keep-running-mode">keep.running</a> mode, 🖥️:<a href="https://wakepy.readthedocs.io/stable/modes.html#keep-presenting-mode">keep.presenting</a> mode.

 <table class="wakepy-table">